-As of December 31, 2023, the Company included a liability for a purchase of shares from certain directors and officers of the Company in the amount of \$1,518 with a corresponding reduction to shareholders deficiency plus payment of previous issuances (see note 18).
+As of December 31, 2024 and 2023, the Company included a liability for a purchase of shares from certain directors and officers of the Company in the amount of \$1,518.
+In 2023 a reduction to shareholders deficiency plus payment of previous issuances was recorded (see note 18).